manofshad/manofshad/README.md

 *Computer Science @* ***Hunter College***
 *Incoming Software Engineer Intern @* ***Amazon***

-- 🏎️ In my spare time, I’m either at the gym, playing pickleball, or browsing cars I definitely can’t afford yet.
+- 🏎️ Outside of coding: gym, pickleball, and dream cars
-- 💻 Passionate about building, learning, and creating meaningful software
+- 💻 I like building and learning things
 - 💯 Feel free to reach out to talk about literally anything